Paving the way for transitions --- a case for Weyl geometry

 Like Weyl in 1921, these three authors based their investigation on the insight that the causal structure of general relativity is mathematically characterized by a conformal (cone) structure, and the inertial structure of point particles by a projective path structure.
 They investigated the interrelation of the two structures from a foundational point of view in a methodology sometimes called a ``constructive axiomatic'' approach.
 Their axioms postulated rather general properties for these two structures and demanded their compatibility.
 EPS concluded that these properties suffice for specifying a unique Weylian metric \cite{EPS}.\footnote{For the compatibility see fn. \ref{fn compatibility}.
-A recent commentary of the paper is given by \citeasnoun{Trautman:EPS}.
+A recent commentary of the paper is given in \cite{Trautman:EPS}.
 How $f(R)$ theories of gravity may lead back to the EPS paper is discussed in \cite{Capoziello_ea:EPSetc}.} The axioms of Ehlers, Pirani and Schild were motivated by the physical intuition of inertial paths (of classical particles) and the causal structure.
 Other authors investigated connections to quantum physics.
 J. Audretsch, F. G\"ahler, N. Straumann (AGS) found that wave functions (Klein-Gordon and Dirac fields) on a Weylian manifold behave acceptable only in the integrable case.
 As a criterion of acceptability they studied the streamlines of wavefront developments in an WKB approximation (WKB: Wentzel-Kramers-Brioullin) and found that, for $\hbar \rightarrow 0$, the streamlines converge to geodesics if and only if $d\varphi = 0$, i.e., in the case of an {\em integrable } Weyl metric \cite{AGS}.
-For consistency between the geodesic principle of classical particles and the decoherence view of the quantum to classical transition, that seems to imply integrability of the Weyl structure seems necessary.
+Therefore the integrability of the Weyl structure seems necessary for consistency between the geodesic principle of classical particles and the decoherence view of the quantum to classical transition.